bonprix/vaadin-excel-exporter/README.md

 - Reflecting some column generator logic as well in the Excel.
 For Example suffixes cm, kg, $ etc...

 Upcoming releases:
-- Adding a total row at the bottom for components with optional granular configuration of the rows
 - Specifying a row header which can allow horizontal data as well.
 - Export of selected records wherever applicable
-- Optional Footer Section
 - Legend for better understanding

 ## Issue tracking